Lesson video

 Other food skills we're going to be using are rubbing in.

-And you can see in the photo here they're using a table knife or you could use a pallet knife to form a nice soft dough.
+So we mix it, and you can see in the photo here, they're using a table knife or you could use a palette knife to form a nice soft dough.

 Other food skills we're going to do is rolling out.

-So once we've made our scone based dough, we are going to be rolling out into a circle.
+So once we've made our scone-based dough, we're going to be rolling out into a circle.

-And when we roll out the dough, we need to make sure we just roll in one direction and then when we roll it out once, we can then turn the dough around 90 degrees and roll again.
+And when we roll out the dough, we need to make sure we just roll in one direction.

-Another skill we're going to be using is lining, and in this case we're going to be lining the tin using the scone based dough that you've just made.
+Another skill we're going to be using is lining, and in this case, we're going to be lining the tin using the scone-based dough that you just made.

-And you can see here that the dough is lined inside the tin and it's got its edges just raised around the edge.
+And you can see here that the dough is lined inside the tin and it's got its edges just raised around the edge, and that gives us the deep dish-style Chicago pizza.

 So Sofia's got a question here.